zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ## I. Lab Mission and Philosophy

 ### A. Research Mission
 The central ambition of our laboratory is to combine molecular biology, genetics, and computational approaches to improve our understanding of helminth biology and our ability to treat globally important human and animal parasitic infections.
-Active projects include the study of vector and soil-transmitted helminths in the lab and the field.
+Current lab projects include the study of vector and soil-transmitted helminths at the bench and in disease-endemic settings.
 To complement some of our efforts, we exploit the experimental tractability of the model nematode *Caenorhabditis elegans*.
-We strive to place all of our work in the context of host-pathogen interactions and a growing appreciation for and understanding of parasite genetic diversity.
+We strive to place all of our work in the broader context of host-pathogen interactions and a growing appreciation for and understanding of parasite genetic diversity and innovation.

 ### B. Philosophy